Upcoming Elections

 May 3: Texas Local Elections

-November 4: Texas Constitutional Amendments Ballot
+November 4: Local Elections & Texas Constitutional Amendments Ballot

 Visit the Texas Secretary of State website for details on all upcoming elections.